Battle of Naauwpoort: Commemoration

 Since then, the Nek is best known for the actions of Paul Kruger and his commando.
 In 1912, Clarens was named in honour of Paul Kruger during the declaration of the new settlement.
 Kruger spent his last days as a voluntary exile in a village called Clarens in Switzerland, and thus Clarens was named after this Swiss town.

 A monument that stands on the square was erected in honour of the five burghers where they died during the collision with the Basotho.
 Today only three graves are visible and it is believed that the missing two were disinherited by their families and buried on family farms a few years later in the Transvaal.
 The monument was initially unveiled in front of a large crowd on 16 December 1895, revealing the names of the five burghers.
-Later the monument was moved to present-day Clarens, concurring with the silver jubilee in 1962, where the first State President of the Republic of South Africa Charles Robberts Swart unveiled it again.
+Later the monument was moved to present-day Clarens, concurring with the golden jubilee in 1962, where the first State President of the Republic of South Africa Charles Robberts Swart unveiled it again.

 A statue in Moshoeshoe's honour was erected in Thaba Bosiu between the Caledon and Orange River Lesotho's Maseru District.
 This area is particularly significant to the Basotho people because it was where the Basotho nation was born and united after being scattered by other nations.

 The Moshoeshoe I International Airport in Maseru, Lesotho's capital city, was named in honour of the great king.

 The Basotho warriors who were killed by the Trekboer were not commemorated.